Tuesday, March 3, 2015

 The story would end with my grandfather saying,

-My grandfather loved the feel of earth with his hands.
-For many years my grandparents raised a vegetable garden that provided for food for them and they sold the access for income.
+My grandfather loved the feel of the earth with his hands.
+For many years, my grandparents maintained a vegetable garden that not only provided food for them but also sold the produce for income.

-My grandparent's backyard was filled with apple trees peach trees, pear trees and plum trees that my grandmother would take and make jams and jellies and they sold the access for cash for this was their source of income.
+My grandparents' backyard was filled with apple, peach, pear, and plum trees, which my grandmother would pick and use to make jams and jellies.
+They sold the access for cash, which was their source of income.

-My grandfather had one Chinaberry Tree that produced chinaberries which I never knew the use and they stunk to high heaven.
+My grandfather had one Chinaberry Tree that produced chinaberries, of which I never knew the use, and they stunk to high heaven.

-My grandfather loved to tease us, he would tell us if we swallow a seed from any plant that they would grow inside of us.
+My grandfather loved to tease us; he would tell us that if we swallowed a seed from any plant, it would grow inside of us.

-It was my grandmother that introduced me to God and the church.
+It was my grandmother who introduced me to God and the Church

-I would ride with my cousin and grandmother to a small church on the north side of Sheffield.
+I would ride with my cousin and grand Church to a small Church on the north side of Sheffield

-Mr. Ulman, a member of the church, volunteered to take my grandmother and her grandchildren to church for he passed by her house on his way to church.
+Mr. Ulman, a member of the Church, volunteered to take my grandmother and the Church Children to Church, as he passed by her house on his way to Church.

-Not sure if Mr. Ulman was single but I know his wife never attended church.
-He was an older man so he could have been a widower.
+I'm unsure if Mr. Ulman was single, but his wife never attended Church.
+He was an older man, so he could have been a churchgoer.

-If it had not been for Mr. Ulman my grandmother would have had to walk to church.
+If not for Mr. Ulman, my grandmother would have had to walk to Church.

-In Sunday class, I learned about Daniel and the Lions Den, about Adam and Eve, about Noah building the Ark, about Shadrack, Meshach, and Abednego and how the angel walked inside the blazing furnace with them.
+In Sunday class, I learned about Daniel's Church, the Lion's Den, Adam and Eve, Noah building the Ark, Shadrach, Meshach, and Abednego, and how the angel walked inside the blazing furnace with them.

-Each week we were given a pamphlet, which includes a picture of that week's lesson that we could take home, which I treasured.
+We were given a pamphlet each week that included a picture of that week's lesson, which we could take home.
+I treasured this.

 After Sunday school class, we would reassemble in the auditorium for Church.

-There would be someone playing the piano and someone playing a (squeezebox) accordion.
+There would be someone playing the piano or a squeezebox accordion.

-It was amazing, the music that machine would belt out, a man would stand while compressing and expanding the bellows while pressing buttons on the right side of the accordion.
+It was terrific, the music that the machine would belt out.
+A man would stand while compressing and expanding the bellows while pressing buttons on the right side of the accordion.

-The preacher would give a long sermon and then he would be dismissed, everyone.
+The preacher would give a long sermon and then be dismissed, as would everyone.

-I remember one Sunday night after services and Mr. Ullman was driving us home when the right door on the passenger's side of his car flew open when Mr. Ullman turned left at the red light on North Montgomery Avenue when out flew my cousin right into the street.
+I remember one Sunday night after services, Mr. Ullman was driving us home when the right door on the passenger's side of his car flew open.
+When Mr. Ullman turned left at the red light on North Montgomery Avenue, my cousin flew out right into the street.

-Thank goodness we were not going too fast and she only had a few scratches on her elbow and hands.
+Thank goodness we were not going too fast.
+She only had a few scratches on her elbow and hands.

-My mom’s parents depended on my dad to take them places for my grandparents could not afford a car.
+My mom's parents relied on my dad to take them places, and my grandparents couldn't afford a car.

-When my grandmother wanted to visit her sister that lived on Penny Lane in Huntsville, everyone would load into my parent station wagon and we would ride to Huntsville.
+When my grandmother wanted to visit her sister, who lived on Penny Lane in Huntsville, everyone would load into my parents' station wagon, and we would ride to Huntsville.

 When my grandmother wanted to visit her father, she and my grandfather would take the train from Sheffield to Town Creek.

-The Sheffield Depot was within walking distance from my grandparent's house.
+The Sheffield Depot was within walking distance of my grandparents' house.

-In fact, the train tracks were so close that when I would spend the night at my grandparents, I could hear trains blowing their horns to warn people they were coming down the tracks as I lay in the bed trying to sleep.
+In fact, the train tracks were so close that when I spent the night at my grandparents' house, I could hear the trains blowing their horns to warn people they were approaching as I lay in bed trying to sleep.

-I remember my grand grandfather showing us how to put a straw stick into a hole, wiggle the straw and we would pull out a worm he called Chicken Chokers.
+I remember my grandfather showing us how to put a straw stick into a hole, wiggle the straw, and pull out a worm he called Chicken Chokers.

 The chickens do more harm to the larvae than the grubs.

-In the middle of the trailer were three steps leading to the front door.
+In the middle of the trailer, three steps led to the front door.

-A couple steps down was the living room with a couple of rockers and next to the rockers was their bed and standing just out from the wall was a coal heater.
+A couple of steps down was the living room, which had a couple of rockers.
+Next to the rockers was their bed, and standing just out from the wall was a coal heater.

-At the very end was the kitchen which had been build to cook for a large crowd of men at mess time.
+The kitchen was built to cook for a large crowd of men at the very end of mess time.

-My great-grandfather was visiting his son in Lakeland Florida when he passed away at the age of eighty.
-His body was returned back to Alabama where he was buried.
+My great-grandfather was visiting his son in Lakeland, Florida, when he passed away at the age of eighty.
+His body was returned to Alabama, where he was buried.

 The first funeral that I ever remember attending was that of my great-grandfather.